-This charming period cottage is in a central village position close to the village and recreational space.
+This charming period cottage is in a central village position close to the green and recreational space.
 Providing a superb character feeling throughout and flexible accommodation this house really appeals to those wanting quintessential village life.

 This home provides a rustic feeling with adaptable accommodation comprising and entrance hall with doors to a delightful sitting room with feature log burner, from here a door leads to a study/ bedroom three.
 Back off the hallway to the left a further door opens to the dining room, which in turn leads through to the rear aspect kitchen with vaulted ceiling and door to the rear garden.
 Upstairs there are two good sized bedrooms and the main bathroom.